Frequently Asked Questions About Solar...

 The amount of power your solar energy system can generate is dependent on sunlight.
 As a result, your solar panels will produce slightly less energy when the weather is cloudy, and no energy at night.
 However, because of high electricity costs and financial incentives, solar is a smart financial decision.

 Studies have shown that homes with solar energy systems sell for more than homes without them.
-However, your property value will only increase if you own, rather than lease, your solar panel system.
 In most parts of the country, going solar will actually increase your property value more than a kitchen renovation.

 Unless your solar energy system includes battery storage and you are fully off the grid, you will still receive a bill from your utility company.
 Hopefully, it's minimal covering the monthly connection fee.
-You can dramatically reduce your utility bill, or even cut the amount you owe to $0, with a solar panel system that matches your energy use.
+You can dramatically reduce your utility bill, with a solar panel and energy storage system that matches your energy use.

 If you are in California and are a PG&E, SCE or SDGE, you are subject to NEM 3.
 NEM 3 incorporates Net Billing every month.
 If your solar system generates less energy than your home demands, you will have a utility bill.
 If your home generates more than your home demands, your net credits (which are pennies per kWh) will be paid out to you on your yearly true up.
 Solar paired with the right amount of batteries is highly recommended in California under the new NEM 3.

 Solar panel systems are made of durable tempered glass and require little to no maintenance for the 25 to 35 years that they will generate power.
-In some cases, you don’t even need to clean your solar panels regularly.
-If something does happen, the equipment manufacturers include warranties.
+Cleaning your solar panels is really the only main upkeep and keeping tree branches clear of your solar panels to prevent shading.
+If something does happen, the equipment manufacturers include warranties and depending on the installer, your system may come with a 25 year production guarantee.

 The size of your solar energy system will depend on how much electricity you use on a monthly basis over a 12 month period, as well as the weather conditions where you live.
 It is recommended that you offset your energy usage by at least 100%, if not 115-120% if your utility will allow you to so to compensate for Time Of Use (Peak vs Non Peak) Net Metering.
-The three major utility companies in California is now under the NEM 3 solar policy, which will require most homeowners to get solar and batteries together.
+The three major utility companies in California are now under the NEM 3 solar policy, which will require most homeowners to get solar and batteries together.
+We cannot oversize a solar system more than 150% offset.

 I'm Ready To Schedule My Solar Consultation!